 - Comprehensive warranty.
 To demonstrate our trust in our products, we offer a three-year warranty for all of our industrial dehumidifiers and remote condensers.
 Longer warranties available at extra cost.

 - Superior customer service.
 Our expert’s help customers select the appropriate dehumidifier size based on their facilities’ square footage, ceiling height, and environmental conditions.
 They also help compare the specifications of different models against those factors.

 - Custom dehumidification: Many applications require a custom dehumidification system selection to meet a specific demand.
 DCA’s staff of degreed engineers have decades of years applying unique dehumidification systems to unusual demanding applications.
 Call us, we will be your one stop source for industrial or commercial dehumidification.

 At Dehumidifier Corporation of America, we are proud to provide high-quality industrial dehumidifiers to a wide variety of industries.
 Available in air-cooled or water-cooled variations, they use sources such as chillers, cooling towers, geothermal energy, and processed and city water.

-To learn more about dehumidifying manufacturing processes and how the right dehumidifier can help improve your workspace, read our blog, “Solving Humidity Issues in Manufacturing Processes”.
+To learn more about dehumidifying manufacturing processes and how the right commercial dehumidifier can help improve your workspace, read our blog, “Solving Humidity Issues in Manufacturing Processes”.
 For assistance in selecting a humidifier for your application, contact us or request a quote today.